How to Make Homemade Baby Food With a Rice Cooker

 Just to give you a sense, here is what pears look like before being cooked in the rice cooker:

 Step 3: Cook (20–30 Minutes of Waiting)

 Rice cookers usually just have one button, and it is "cook."
 Once your fruit or vegetables are ready, you just put them in the steamer compartment and press "cook."

 Voila!
 You are now free to spend time with your baby.
 Or if you can leave the baby with someone else, you now have 20–30 minutes to sleep, work, or drink beer.
 Enjoy.

 You don't have to be around to watch the rice cooker because it stops cooking (steaming the fruit or vegetables) automatically after 20–30 minutes, or whenever the water more or less runs out.
 Also, the food will stay warm until you unplug the cooker.

 You can, if you want, feed your child the cooked fruit or vegetables directly, but if you're doing that, remove the food from the rice cooker and let it cool for 5 minutes or so.

 Otherwise, put everything in a good container.
 I use glass jars to store the baby food, mainly old peanut butter jars.
 I prefer glass to plastic jars so that nothing leeches into the food.

-Note that there is sometimes a bit juice/syrup in the jar with the pears.
+There is sometimes a bit juice/syrup in the jar with the pears.
 There is usually some residue at the bottom of the main compartment of the rice cooker.
-Here is what it looks like:

 I usually put most of this syrup in the jar with the fruit.
 It is quite sweet, and my daughter loves it.
 The syrup helps preserve the fruit a bit, and is useful because it keeps things moist; I usually mix in some solid food, oatmeal or something else before feeding my daughter.